Embark on an exciting voyage! Enjoy numerous animatronic animals and corny jokes from the boat’s skipper on Jungle Cruise.

 - Enjoy the details and funny signs in the queue.

-- Your experience on the Jungle Cruise is highly dependent on your skipper.
+- Your experience is highly dependent on your skipper.
 An especially enthusiastic skipper will enhance your voyage.

-- Photography is permitted on the Jungle Cruise, so feel free to take pictures of the animals and other surroundings.
+- Photography is permitted on the cruise, so feel free to take pictures of the animals and other surroundings.

 - The darkness in the Cambodian temple scene may frighten young children.